 BE A COMPETITION JUDGE FOR WASHINGTON DECA

-Each year Washington DECA recruits more than 200 business professionals to volunteer at the fall conference and 600 volunteers for the State Career Development Conference (SCDC).
+Each year Washington DECA recruits more than 200 business professionals to volunteer at the Fall Leadership Conference (FLC) and 600 volunteers for the State Career Development Conference (SCDC).
 Experts from the business community are a critical element in DECA competition.
 In DECA, we call these individuals business and community “judges."
 Judging simply requires a background in business and an interest in helping high school students find their future career path.
 You must be 4 years out of high school to participate.

 Area Competitions.
 December and January.
 Please refer to the map and contact information below, and contact the area leader associated with your region.

 Written Event Judging.
 January, 2018 via online access.
 To register for written event judging, Click Here.

 State Career Development Conference.
 Friday, March 2, 2018 in Bellevue, WA.